 February / March 2020

-I have been travelling in SE Asia and love to spend time here.
-Unfortunately, the outbreak and spread of Corona-virus has mean't that I have had to cancel my plans to travel to Japan, however, I did manage to spend some weeks travelling in northern and central Vietnam as well as some beach time on Koh PhaNgan in southern Thailand.
+Earlier in the year (pre-covid in Europe), I travelled to SE Asia, unfortunately, the spread of Corona-virus meant that I had to cancel my plans to travel to Japan.
+However, I did manage to spend some time travelling in northern and central Vietnam as well as some well earned beach time on Koh PhaNgan in southern Thailand.

-This was my first trip to Vietnam and it did not disappoint - a beautiful country to travel and photograph, full of very warm and fun people.
+This was my first trip to Vietnam and it did not disappoint - a beautiful country to explore and photograph, full of interesting characters and warm people.

 As much as I love photographing London, there is nothing like travel and new experiences to get your photography and creativity fired up.
 So, an epic four days in Paris were perfect to explore new locations, fine tune my street photography and play with a more classical style.
 Even in the middle of a general strike (no Paris metro!!) and pouring rain, Paris was beautiful and endlessly charismatic.

 This was also an opportunity to work with the very talented Paul Sanders and to discuss a "conscious photography" approach and photography as a meditation or therapy.
 This is something I have been working on and exploring for a number of years, so it was great to meet someone with a similar approach and understanding - very inspirational.

 I have found photography complimentary to meditation and conscious living - it is a means to focus attention and stay present.
 It also has a flow to it and once in the flow, it allows the photographer to open up and "receive" the creativity to create images.

 Shooting in London for the day with street photographer Mark Fearnley; this was a day of high contrast light and silhouettes.
 Not normally my preferred style but very interesting to learn from such an accomplished photographer.